Naguib10/ShipmentsFE/README.md

 ## Description

-A React frontend project written in javascript as an interview task.
+A React frontend project written in javascript for an interview task.

 ## Getting Started